-Earlier this month, the so-called Directorate of Revenue Intelligence reported that they had seized 128 kilograms – more than 250 POUNDS – of “smuggled” gold in the single state of Gujarat alone.
+Earlier this month, the so-called Directorate of Revenue Intelligence reported that they had confiscated gold and a lot of it!
+In all, they confiscated 128 kilograms – more than 250 POUNDS – of “smuggled” gold in the single state of Gujarat alone.

 Of course, like all government security that is thrust upon travelers to keep us “safe”, the Indian government believes it is only detecting one out of every twelve ounces of gold entering the country through its airports.

-If they could, they would be confiscating a lot more.
+If they could, there would have been a lot more confiscated gold.
 One report suggests that nearly one ton of gold is smuggled into India every.
 Single.
 Day.